academie-de-espee/rapier-marshal/rules.md

 #### Society Rules
 In addition to our Kingdom rules, you must also know and follow our [Society Rules](http://sca.org/officers/marshal/docs/rapier/rapier_handbook.pdf).
-The Society Rapier Marshal provides a list of legal blades in the [Society Blade Handbook](http://www.sca.org/officers/marshal/docs/rapier/bladetypes.pdf).

 #### Cut & Thrust